arcus/education_modules/sql_basics/sql_basics.md

 - Use SELECT, FROM, and WHERE to do a basic query on a SQL table
 - Explain the use of DISTINCT and how it can be useful
-- Use ORDER BY to change how query results appear
+- Use AS and ORDER BY to change how query results appear
+- Explain why the LIMIT keyword can be useful

 @end